 Consistency and efficiency will be key to increasing your triathlon endurance.
 Having a steady routine will be more effective than occasional high-volume days

-A good plan will include weeks where you build a solid training base followed by weeks of peak intensity and finally a time to taper off (easy weeks should also be built in to give your body a chance to recover) (Source).
+A good plan will include weeks where you build a solid training base followed by weeks of peak intensity and finally a time to taper off (easy weeks should also be built in to give your body a chance to recover).
+Find out more on ” When Should You Taper for A Triathlon?
+How To Taper Properly!“

 The bulk of your training should be at a steady-state cardio effort that isn’t too taxing on your body (Source).